beafshar/beafshar.github.io/index.md

 Whether you're a fellow researcher, a company working on real-world AI problems, or just curious about my work, feel free to explore and connect!

 ---
+### 🎓 Education

+**M.Sc. in Computer Science – AI Applied Concentration**
+*University of Ottawa, Canada (2023 – 2025)*
+GPA: A+
+- MITACS researcher with [H3M Analytics Inc.](https://h3m.io/home), where I developed advanced fraud detection frameworks (X-ITERADE, ALISA) and contributed to a submitted patent.
+- Supervised by [Dr. Paula Branco](https://paobranco.github.io/), with a focus on explainable AI, active learning, and data-efficient fraud detection.

+**B.Sc. in Computer Engineering**
+*University of Tehran, Iran (2018 – 2023)*
+GPA: A+
+Graduated from the top-ranked engineering university in Iran with strong foundations in algorithms, systems, and machine learning.
+Took part in research and teaching across multiple technical courses.

+---

 ### 📰 Publications